cjohansson/emacs-ssh-deploy/README.md

 For automatic FTP connections you need to setup `~/.netrc` with your login credentials.
 An example:

-~/.netrc contents:
+`~/.netrc` contents:

 ``` shell
 machine myserver.com login myuser port ftp password mypassword`
 ```

 Set your user and group as owner and file permissions to 700.
-Emacs should now be able to automatically connect to server without any user interaction.
+Emacs should now be able to automatically connect to this server via FTP without any user interaction.

 * And add this to your *emacs-init-script*: